 The past few decades have witnessed amazing advancement in technology, especially in the field of electronics.
 Despite the remarkable facilities offered by these advances, they have given birth to a new type of hazardous waste, called e-waste.
-E-waste refers to the consumer electronics that are discarded or are useless.
+E-waste refers to consumer electronics that are discarded or are useless.
 These discarded items contain numerous toxic wastes and are growing rapidly in our surroundings.
+These trends continue in 2025, and the effects of e-waste are now more visible in daily life, with clearer data on health, sustainability, and regulatory compliance.

 E-Waste and Its Sources

-It has been estimated that around 50 million tons of electronic products are discarded annually around the world.
-Most of the electronic wastes are produced by developed nations, which are later exported to developing countries for disposal.
-Since the government regulations are either absent or are not enforced in these third world countries, the used electronic products are often easily accessible to general public, who are exposed to health hazards associated with e-wastes.
+As of 2025, recent studies show global e-waste generation has surpassed 60 million tons per year, underscoring how the effect of e-waste has intensified over the last decade.
+Most of the electronic waste is produced by developed nations, which are later exported to developing countries for disposal.
+Since the government regulations are either absent or are not enforced in these third-world countries, the used electronic products are often easily accessible to the general public, who are exposed to health hazards associated with e-wastes.
+In response, more countries have strengthened e-waste laws through extended producer responsibility (EPR) programs and import restrictions, though enforcement remains inconsistent in parts of the world.

 The primary concern with e-wastes is the hazardous content they carry.
 Studies indicate that more than 1000 chemicals including chlorinated solvents, PVC plastics and various types of gases are used for manufacturing of electronic products and their components.
 For instance, computer monitors, typically contains 4 to 8 pounds of lead, a heavy metal known for causing brain damage among children.